 Trim plays an important role in a home’s exterior.
 It helps aid moisture management by covering joints and it completes the style and appearance of the exterior at the same time.
 Trim can be found around windows and doors, beneath the edge of your roof, and at the end of a siding run.
 Trim can also be used to separate different types of siding or to help call attention to certain parts of the architecture.

-Unfortunately, the people that are making these claims are either doing so falsely, or have a variety of other issues that mean that while they may be rot- resistant, they aren’t the right fit for the home.
+Unfortunately, the people that are making these claims are either doing so falsely, or have a variety of other issues.
+While they may be offering rot or mold resistant trim, they aren’t the right fit for the home.
 Using these types of woods could result in more callbacks and problems for you as the material ages.

 Problems with Paulownia